jimmitchell/Tinylytics-for-Micro.blog/README.md

 >
 > *Note: This coupon is only good for new accounts and requires you to select the yearly plan option at sign up.
 See the sign up link below.*

+## Support Development

+If you find this plug-in is worth supporting financially, you can make a donation on my [Ko-fi](https://ko-fi.com/jimmitchellmedia) page.
+It's not required to use the plug-in, but if you do decide to, I'd like to thank you very much in advance for your support.

 ## How To Use This Plug-in

 Before anything else, you'll need to sign up for a [Tinylytics.app](https://tinylytics.app) account for the plug-in to work.
 Be sure to use the 20% off coupon above.